 This vermicelli pudding is made in the Indian subcontinent, Afghanistan, and some countries in Central Asia for Ramazan and especially Eid ul Fitr and Eid ul Adha.

-Sheer means milk in Persian and khurma means dates.
-This dessert literally translates to ‘milk cooked with dates’ in English.
+Sheer means milk in Persian, and khurma means dates.
+This dessert translates to ‘milk cooked with dates’ in English.

-This rich and creamy dessert is made by cooking fine vermicelli (sevai) with ghee, milk, dates, and nuts.
-Each house has its own way of making this dessert and in today’s post, I am sharing the recipe I learned from the mom of one of my childhood friends who is a Muslim.
+This rich and creamy sweet dish is made by cooking fine vermicelli (sevai) with ghee, milk, dates, and nuts.
+Each house has its way of making sheer korma, and in this post, I am sharing the recipe I learned from the mom of one of my childhood friends, who is a Muslim.

-She made the best sheer khurma and mutton biryani.
-I have fond memories of visiting their house every Eid and having my fill of her wonderful food.
-I am so glad I learned the recipe from her and am now able to share it with you all too.
+She makes the best sheer khurma and mutton biryani.
+I fondly remember visiting their house every Eid and having my fill of her excellent food.
+I am so glad I learned the recipe from her and can now share it with you.

 Ingredients

-Vermicelli – To make authentic sheer korma, you will need fine vermicelli (seviyan).
-Please do not use the regular vermicelli to make this dessert.
+Vermicelli – You will need fine vermicelli (seviyan) to make authentic sheer korma.
+Please do not use regular vermicelli.

-Look out for nylon or fine vermicelli which are very fine in thickness.
-You should be able to get them in a local Indian grocery store or online.
+Look out for nylon or fine vermicelli, which are very fine in thickness.
+You should be able to get them in a local Indian grocery store or on online portals like Amazon.

-If in the worst case fine vermicelli is not available, then only use the regular vermicelli.
+If, in the worst case, fine vermicelli is not available, then only use regular vermicelli.

 Milk – Always use whole milk (full fat milk) to make this dish.